samturton2/Kubernetes_deployment/README.md

 ## Kops
 - To create the kubernetes cluster, we first need to create an S3 bucket to store the kubernetes congiguration in.
-- We next need to purchase a domain name, (I chose a free one from https://my.freenom.com/) namely samdevopsinuse.ml.
+- We next need to purchase a domain name, (previously was using samdevopsinuse.ml) (update: kops.sh file now using bhouk.com domain)
 - This needs to be created as a publically hosted zone in AWS Route53.
 The custom name servers shown in aws need to be entered into the domain name provider aswell.
 ![](img/route53.png)
 - `kops.sh` file was created to create the cluster.